Pedro-Gregorio/TubeMod/documentation/Features.md

 These are the features currently planned for future releases.
 More will be added upon users requests.

-- Allow Popup to be placed anywhere / moved around
+- Allow Extension Popup to be placed anywhere / moved around
 - Remove Rounded borders across YouTube
-- Hide Video Views
+- Hide Video Views - across all YouTube
 - Hide the Likes counter, instead of the button itself

+In later versions of TubeMod (2.0.0+), actions and themes will be introduced:

+- Automatically Expand Video Description
 - Automatically Copy the current Video URL
 - Automatically set the video to Theatre Mode
+- Automatically set the video playback speed
 - Access directly to the "Videos" tab, when visiting a specific Channel
+- Allow users to change Themes - customizing YouTube's UI even further

 ## Features